Presentation Structure & Storytelling

 Story Arc for Each Decision

-Present every major decision as a mini-narrative following this arc:
+Each major decision can be presented as a mini-narrative following this arc:

 Connecting the Dots